 The most difficult part of making your zip line will be deciding how long it should be.

-It take about five minutes to set up our zip line.
+It takes about five minutes to set up our zip line.
 In the photo below, we’ve wrapped one end of the rope around a tree and clipped the spring clasp on to the rope.
-Then, keeping the rope taught, we made one full pass around the middle tree, creating the short run where Ty’s attached.
-Then we wrapped the rope around a third tree (out of the frame) and clipped the spring clap back to the rope.
-That creates the longer run where Buster is attached.
-Giving the boys their own space keeps them from getting tangled around each other.
+Then, keeping the rope taught, we ran the rope to another tree, going around the tree as many times as necessary to take up the slack before clipping the spring clasp back to the rope.

-Pets should never be attached to the zip line by their collar, because it could choke them if they became tangled.
-We use Buster and Ty’s harnesses, which have a loop on the back to connect the leash.
+Pets should never be attached to a zip line by their collar, because it could choke them if they became tangled.
+When he’s on the zip line, Myles wears his harness, which has a loop on the back to connect the leash.
 The final step is to slip a heavy-weight carabiner through the leash handle and snap it on the line.

-Placing Ty and Buster’s water bowls near the middle tree allow them both reach them, and we’re done!
+Place your pup’s water bowl within easy reach and you’re done!
 Just remember never to leave your pal unattended on the zip line.

-Have your tried a zip line with your pets?
+Have you tried a zip line with your pets?
 Please share your experience in the comments below!

 Amazon Affiliate Disclosure: GoPetFriendly.com LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
 As an Amazon Associate, the owner of this site earns a commission from qualifying purchases.